katersonnbert/gitnotes/Linux.md

 - generate ssh keys:

         ssh-keygen
-        enter a name (without spaces!) e.g. id_key enter a pw pr leave it empty cat id_rsa_gin_gnode_org.pub
+        enter a name (without spaces!) e.g. id_rsa_gin_gnode_org enter a pw pr leave it empty
+        // print public key
+        cat id_rsa_gin_gnode_org.pub

-- The created key pair can be found in a hidden `.ssh` folder in the home directory.
+- The created key pair can be found in a hidden `.ssh` folder in the home directory, if no other location has been specified.

+- To retrieve the SSH fingerprint of the public key use the following:

+        ssh-keygen -lf [location and name of the public key]

+### SSH Key Agent

+SSH keys reside in their folder, every time they are used, the passphrase has to be entered.
+To make them available to other services without having to point services to their proper keys and having to enter the pass phrase all the time.

+        //start an ssh-agent if it is not already started eval "ssh-agent"
+        // add key to the agent e.g. the key created in example above ssh-add ~/.ssh/id_rsa_gin_gnode_org
+        // enter the keys pass phrase.

+## Even more useful Bash commands:

 ### wc (word count)